 Tours and Visits

-The Heritage Centre is usually open to visitors from 10am until 3pm from Tuesdays to Saturdays.
+The Heritage Centre is usually open to visitors Wednesday Thursday and Friday 10am until 3pm.
+We also open the last Saturday of each month.
 However it is looked after by part-time staff and volunteers and we cannot guarantee that it will always be open at these times.
 To avoid disappointment we would ask that you check that the Heritage Centre is open before arranging your visit.

 We welcome tours of the site by larger groups, but ask that these are arranged in advance.
 We can arrange talks, refreshments, including lunches and demonstrations of glass-making and cutting skills, as well as encouraging some opportunities of ‘retail therapy’ Combined visits can be organised with other local glass-related attractions, including a walk along the canal that links these sites, much a key feature of the economic development of the area and glass industry.
 We also provide speakers on the local glass industry for outside events and meetings.